SAP/terraform-provider-btp/README.md

 ## Developing & Contributing to the Provider

-The [DEVELOPER.md](./DEVELOPER.md) file is a basic outline on how to build and develop the provider.
+The [developer documentation](./developer-documentation/DEVELOPER.md) file is a basic outline on how to build and develop the provider.

 ## Support, Feedback, Contributing